everydayhero/react-widgets/README.md

 ##### Options

 - `name`: *optional* string to identify the radio group and input in a form.
 Default is 'Amount'.
+- `amount`: *optional* number value of the initial selected preset or custom amount.
+Default is 'null'.
 - `amounts`: *optional* array of exactly four predefined numbers (not strings).
 Default is [500, 700, 1500, 3000].
 - `output`: *optional* function to get selected amount.
 - `currency`: *optional* string of currency symbol.
 Default is '$'.